 "On February 14, 1990, before permanently turning off its cameras, NASA’s Voyager 1 briefly turned towards Earth to snap one last picture.
 Shot from a distance of 4 billion miles, our planet appears as a pale blue dot, suspended in a sunbeam."Carl Sagan

-The acclaimed American composer Phill Niblock created the original soundtrack for the installation.
-The soundtrack is not in sync with the video, i.e. the relationship between the sound and the image is in perpetual development.
-Niblock’s soundtrack is periodically “interrupted” by fragments of selected compositions from the Voyager Interstellar Record (1977).
+The acclaimed American composer, Phill Niblock, created the original soundtrack for Zoom Blue Dot’s installation, which is intentionally out of sync with the video.
+The relationship between the sound and imagery, like Earth, is in perpetual development.

-The production of the work was generously supported by Arts Council Norway, Arts Research Center and Center for Science, Technology, Medicine, & Society at University of California, Berkeley.
-The work was realized during a semester-long Arts + Science Residency at University of California, Berkeley in collaboration with Holly L. Aaron at the Molecular Imaging Center, Danielle Jorgens at the Electron Microscopy Lab, Vasfi Burak Ozdol at the Molecular Foundry, Lawrence Berkeley National Laboratory and Christopher Myers at CITRIS Invention Lab.
+The production of Zoom Blue Dot was generously supported by the Arts Council Norway, and the UC Berkeley Arts Research Center and Center for Science, Technology, Medicine, & Society.
+The work was realized on site, in Berkeley, during the inaugural, Arts + Science Residency in collaboration with Holly L. Aaron, at the Molecular Imaging Center, Danielle Jorgens at the Electron Microscopy Laboratory, Vasfi Burak Ozdol at the Molecular Foundry, Lawrence Berkeley National Laboratory and Christopher Myers and Kuan-Ju Wu at CITRIS Invention Lab.

 Zoom Blue Dot has been presented at the foloowing venues: